multi-io/esmapper/README.md

 ========

 esmapper is a simple, bidirectional mapper for reading and writing Java objects from and to an Elasticsearch database.
-This mostly meant for people who use ES as a schema-less database too, rather than just as a search index.
+This is mostly meant for people who use ES as a schema-less database too, rather than just as a search index.

 For the time being, classes to be stored must extend a common "Entity" base class that provides ID and version fields.
 This is scheduled to